 For our Best of Tijuana in Seven Courses, we’re heading to Kokopelli, Los Compas + Misión 19, three Tijuana restaurants whose respective chefs—Guillermo "Oso" Campos, Mario Peralta, Juan Cabrera, and Javier Plascencia—have been responsible for putting Mexico’s northwesternmost city on the world culinary map.

-First, we’ll head to chef Guillermo "Oso" Campos’ Kokopelli.
-The vibrant space at Estación Federal will welcome us with open arms, and feature two of Chef Oso's famed dishes.
-Bites will include two signature dishes + 1 cocktail by next door bar Cereus.
+First, we’ll head to chef Guillermo "Oso" Campos’ Trashorizonte (a.k.a.
+Kokopelli).
+The stop will feature two of Chef Oso's famed dishes + 1 beer.

 Next, we’ll visit one of Tijuana’s newest restaurants lead by Baja’s chef Mario Peralta + Mexico City’s chef Juan Cabrera— Los Compas.
 The kitchen is inspired by traditional Mexican corn-based dishes and combines ingredients sourced in Baja California and the Mexico City region.

 Afterward, we’ll drop by chef Javier Plascencia's Misión 19, internationally known as one of Tijuana's top culinary establishments.
 The seasonal menu prides itself on the use of local producers and ingredients that are sourced within 125 miles of the restaurant.
 The menu will feature three of Mision 19's signature dishes paired with a glass of the region's wine.

 Our evening will end at Cereus at Estación Federal for a round of specialty cocktails to wash it all down.

 Meeting spot: 727 E San Ysidro Blvd., San Ysidro, CA 92173

 2 dishes + 1 beer at Trashorizonte (Kokopelli)

 2 dishes + 1 specialty cocktail at Los Compas